 I.C.11.
 Evidence of Meeting the Standard

-Not Applicable to Santa Ana College as the institution does not operate in foreign locations.
+Not Applicable to Santa Ana College, as the institution does not operate in foreign locations.

 I.C.11.
 Analysis and Evaluation

 Not applicable

 I.C.
 12. The institution agrees to comply with Eligibility Requirements, Accreditation Standards, Commission policies, guidelines, and requirements for public disclosure, institutional reporting, team visits, and prior approval of substantive changes.
 When directed to act by the Commission, the institution responds to meet requirements within a time period set by the Commission.
 It discloses information required by the Commission to carry out its accrediting responsibilities.
 (ER 21)